 Wander around the Book street

 Located near Notre Dame Cathedral and the Central Post Office in District 1, Nguyen Van Binh Book Street is the must-visit destination of book lovers.
-I love the feeling of wandering around, buying some books and reading them at the opposite coffee shop on a Sunday morning.
+I love the feeling of wandering around, buying some books, and reading them at the coffee shops on a Sunday morning.

 Nguyen Van Binh book street is the first book complex in Vietnam built with open space, allowing visitors free to visit and enjoy the reading culture of the Saigon.